 WebStorm provides multiple ways to generate common code constructs and recurring elements, which helps you increase productivity.
-These can be either file templates used when creating a new file, custom or predefined live templates that are applied differently based on the context, various wrappers, and automatic pairing of characters.
+These can be either file templates used when creating a new file, custom or predefined live templates that are applied differently based on the context, various wrappers, or automatic pairing of characters.

 Creating code constructs using live templates